devcontainers/devcontainers.github.io/_implementors/features.md

 ## <a href="#folder-structure" name="folder-structure" class="anchor"> Folder Structure </a>

-A feature is a self contained entity in a folder with at least a `devcontainer-feature.json` and `install.sh` entrypoint script.
+A Feature is a self contained entity in a folder with at least a `devcontainer-feature.json` and `install.sh` entrypoint script.
 Additional files are permitted and are packaged along side the required files.

 ```
 +-- feature